slittorin/home-assistant/README.md

 - [Maintenance](https://github.com/slittorin/home-assistant-maintenance).
   Maintenance of my Home Assistant installation.

-All configuration files are pushed to this [GitHub Repository home-assistant-config TBD](https://github.com/slittorin/home-assistant-config) (push, on demand).
+All configuration files are pushed to this [GitHub Repository home-assistant-config](https://github.com/slittorin/home-assistant-config) (push, on demand).